 Residents and faculty discuss uncomfortable experiences encountered as physicians -- touching on racism, sexism, and health equity -- and discuss strategies to raise our profession to a higher standard.

 Essentials of Ambulatory Care Workshop

-This is a multidisciplinary workshop with members from various other specialties (Family Medicine, Pediatrics, Pharmacy, NP, nursing) discuss the essential skills to provide best care for patients in ambulatory setting.
+This is a multidisciplinary workshop with members from various other specialties (Family Medicine, Pediatrics, Pharmacy, NP, nursing) during which we discuss the medical and administrative skills needed to provide exemplary ambulatory care.

 Transition to Senior Resident Workshop

-This a year-end workshop for interns who are about to begin their months as senior residents.
-They discuss various leadership skills and learn about teaching techniques.
+This a year-end workshop for interns who are about to take on the role of senior resident, focusing on developing leadership skills and effective teaching techniques.

 During their second two years, residents will participate in additional workshops focused on leadership, physician well-being, high value care, contract negotiation, and more advanced topics in palliative care.